Literary theory: History

 The practice of literary theory became a profession in the 20th century, but it has historical roots that run as far back as ancient Greece (Aristotle's Poetics is an often cited early example), ancient India (Bharata Muni's Natya Shastra), and ancient Rome (Longinus's On the Sublime).
 In medieval times, scholars in the Middle East (Al-Jahiz's al-Bayan wa-'l-tabyin and al-Hayawan, and ibn al-Mu'tazz's Kitab al-Badi) and Europe built rules for poetry and rhetoric.
 The aesthetic theories of philosophers from ancient philosophy through the 18th and 19th centuries are important influences on current literary study.
-The theory and criticism of literature are tied to the history of literature.
+The theory and criticism of literature are tied to the history of literature, with poets like Coleridge influential not merely for their poetry but also their criticism.

 Some scholars refer to the 1980s-90s debates on the academic merits of theory as "the theory wars".
 A driving question of the theory wars was whether literary theory departments were primarily meant to train students in close reading and appreciation, or to interrogate culture and ideology through Marxism, feminism, deconstruction, and beyond.